-Because of the variety of excuses they have given me and while awaiting their acton upon my request, my membership expired Dec.
-21, 1956.”
+Because of the variety of excuses they have given me and while awaiting their action upon my request, my member expired Dec 21, 1956.”

 The Rev. Mr Carroll has been flying for five years and has 1500 hours to his credit.
 His private plane is at Harbor Field.

 He earned his wing in July 1952 at the Tuskegee Alabama Air Force Base where he was attached to the Tuskegee Squadron of the Alabama Civil Air Patrol.

 HOWEVER, the Rev. Mr. Carroll moved to Baltimore in June 1956 to assist his brother, the Rev. Edward Carroll at the Sharp Street Church.

 Explaining the routine transaction which takes place in transferring CAP membership the Rev. Mr Carroll stated:

 “I requested a transfer in June.
 I addressed the request to the Maryland Wing at CAP Headquarters at Friendship International Airport.
 The normal procedure is that the Maryland Wing would then request that my 201 file be sent to them from Tuskegee Squadron No. 2 of the Alabama Wing.
 The request would be honored through the Alabama Wing Headquarters.”

 “After the Maryland Wing gained possession of the 201, the next step would have been to assign me to a squadron here,” the Rev. Mr. Carroll said.

 He was Major Frederick R. Beal who had just arrived in September,” the Rev. Mr. Carroll continued.